Qinying-Liu/CoDT/README.md

 # Introduction
 This repository is used for double-blind submission.
 It can reproduce the main results on the task of NTU-60+ -> PKUMMD.
 We choose this task for instance since the datasets are simpler to access and process.
 This repository is based on [https://github.com/LinguoLi/CrosSCLR](https://github.com/LinguoLi/CrosSCLR).
 # Install & Requirements
-We conduct experiments on the following environment: python == 3.7.4 <br>
+We conduct experiments on the following environment: <br>
+python == 3.7.4 <br>
 pytorch == 1.7.1 <br>
 CUDA == 10.1 <br>